International Cybersecurity Seminar

 Course Description

-This seminar course will begin by asking whether and the extent to which international law applies to cyberspace.
-The course will then explore key topics in this area, including: state sovereignty in cyberspace; the law of war and armed conflict as applied to cyber attacks; state authorized cyber espionage; false online information and propaganda campaigns; national and regional cyber strategies; norms of state behavior in cyberspace; international privacy protection regimes; and international cooperation in addressing cybercrime.
+This seminar course will explore the applicability of international law to cyberspace.
+The course will cover key topics, including: the principle of state sovereignty in cyberspace; the law of war and armed conflict as applied to cyber attacks; state authorized cyber espionage; false online information and propaganda campaigns; national and regional cyber strategies; norms of state behavior in cyberspace; international privacy protection regimes; and international cooperation in addressing cybercrime, among other topics.

-In addition to discussing the assigned readings, as outlined in the syllabus, the beginning of every class will be reserved for discussing current events related to international law and cybersecurity.
+In addition to discussing the assigned readings, as outlined in this syllabus, the beginning of every class will be reserved for discussing current cybersecurity events with international implications.
 Students are expected to share news stories or other relevant and interesting materials with the class.

 Current and Previous Instructors